Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Electrical systems

-The digital media distribution system delivers entertainment throughout the vessel; every public area and guest space is equipped with an LED LCD TV and sound system, while crew staterooms and the crew mess also feature LED LCD TVs with integrated speakers.
-A Kaleidescape system provides the central movie server with the Movie and Music License, Lifetime Music Guide and software updates included, and a KVH TracVision HD7 system supplies HD satellite connectivity worldwide.
-A dedicated power conditioner and UPS backup support the central entertainment system, and each area can access content from central digital media sources or local sources as desired.
-Central sources include the Kaleidescape movie/music library, DIRECTV HDTV, Apple TV, an iPad and the navigation chart.
-Local sources in the master and salon include the Kaleidescape movie/music library, DIRECTV HDTV and Apple TV.
-TVs are as follows: salon 60” on a pop‑up lift, galley 48”, pilothouse 48” on a pop‑up lift, master stateroom 55”, guest staterooms 48”, captain’s stateroom 32”, crew mess 40”, crew staterooms 24”, aft deck 46”, flybridge 46” on a pop‑up lift and beach club 40”.
+A comprehensive Digital Media Distribution System delivers a wealth of entertainment throughout the vessel.
+Every public area and each guest accommodation features an LED LCD television with a dedicated sound system, while the crew staterooms and the crew mess are fitted with LED LCD televisions with integrated speakers.
+A Kaleidescape system serves as the central movie server, with movie and music licenses, Lifetime Music Guide, and software update service included, and the KVH TracVision HD7 provides an HD satellite connection worldwide.
+A dedicated power conditioner and UPS backup power supply support the central entertainment system, and every area can access content from centrally distributed sources or from local sources as desired.
+Central sources include the Kaleidescape movie and music library, DIRECTV HDTV, Apple TV, iPad, and the Navigation Chart, while in the master and the salon local sources include the Kaleidescape movie and music library, DIRECTV HDTV, and Apple TV.
+Displays are thoughtfully placed throughout the yacht: a 60" television on a pop-up lift in the salon, a 48" in the galley, a 48" on a pop-up lift in the pilothouse, a 55" in the master stateroom, 48" units in the guest staterooms, a 32" in the captain’s stateroom, a 40" in the crew mess, 24" sets in the crew staterooms, a 46" on the aft deck, a 46" on a pop-up lift on the flybridge, and a 40" in the beach club.

 Navigational and communication electronics